avine/eatme/README.md

 import { FruitFront } from './fruit.front';
 import { ShopFront } from './shop.front';

+// Oups!
+Shop is hard to clone.
-const cloneShop = (shop: ShopFront) => {
+// With "Not-Pojo", we need to create instances of the classes again! const cloneShop = (shop: ShopFront) => {
   const fruits = shop.fruits.map(
     fruit => new FruitFront(fruit.id, fruit.name, fruit.color)